The Cork Museum

 The Cork Museum of Palafrugell, Spain, is a museum about the cork industry in Catalonia.
 Founded in 1972, the Cork Museum is part of the Costa Brava Museum Network and the Network of Local Museums of Catalonia in Girona.

 The Cork Museum is located in a modernist factory around a small cork forest.
 The exhibition consists of an audiovisual space, a journey from the forest to work at the factory to obtain plugs, discs, paper and agglomerate, a space to experiment and a space for participation.

 The building

 The Cork Museum is divided into three spaces.
-Two of them are heritage buildings (recognized as Bé Cultural d'Interès Local - BCIL, that means a cultural heritage of local interest): the industrial buildings and Cal Ganxó.
+Two of them are heritage buildings (recognized as Bé Cultural d'Interès Local - BCIL, meaning a cultural heritage of local interest): the industrial buildings and Cal Ganxó.
 The third space, newly constructed, is a reception hall, installation space and warehouse.